 In fact, most of the discoveries around exercise and health are made and studied at universities.
 That is why you should check the background of an expert to see if they have had an education at degree level.

 Exercise science graduates who eventually become leading experts in fitness will have dived deep into nutrition as much as human kinetics, exercise prescription, muscle protein synthesis, and other aspects of their field.

 That’s because nutrition goes hand-in-hand with exercise.
 Diet is what ultimately fuels movement and optimal performance.
 That’s why pre-workout nutrition needs to be understood on a more scientific level.

 If, for whatever reason, you don’t have access to an expert, this guide should help you get started on pre-workout nutrition.
 First, you need to make sure your plate represents three different food groups.

 These are your body’s go-to source of fuel.
 Carbs are easily converted to energy and are perfect as pre-workout nutrition.
 These food groups should account for 40% to 60% of your diet .

-Protein is known as the building blocks of muscle because it’s rich in amino acids.
+Protein is known as the building block of muscle because it’s rich in amino acids.
 That’s why protein is best consumed after a workout.
-It should account for 30-40% of your diet.
+Total grams of protein should account for 30-40% of your diet.

 Some examples of protein-rich food are: